 Carry Essential Items while camping in Zanskar

-Some of the necessary items that you must bring along are first aid kit, regular medicines, a torch, a camping knife, mosquito repellent, snacks, dry fruits and a flask.
+Some of the necessary items that you must bring along are a first aid kit, regular medicines, a torch, a camping knife, mosquito repellent, snacks, dry fruits, and a flask.
+These will be quite helpful in remote places like the Phugtal monastery.

 Bring Appropriate Clothes